EvitaKnits/hitch-hound/README.md

 I also found that I had somehow duplicated the line below in my alerts.js file.
 Deleting this made my alerts reappear.

 `if (predefinedAlertType) {`

+### Bug Eleven

+#### Issue
+The user details form on the Profile page is not working as expected: the Cancel button saves the form rather than cancelling any changes.

+#### Solution
+I made a change so that the Cancel button simply refreshes the Profile page, thus effectively removing any changes and setting the form back to non-edit mode.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.